Revisiting my extensive music collection, one artist at a time

 Artist: BARRY MANILOW

 Barry Manilow is another of my “compilation” artists.
 I don’t need to own each of his albums, but his 1978 Greatest Hits collection, which gathers together 19 of his best-loved songs, captures every Manilow song I could ever want to hear.
 “Weekend In New England” and “Mandy” are surely two of the best pop ballads of the ‘70s, “Copacabana” is pure, silly fun, “Ready To Take A Chance Again” will always transport me back to seeing the Chevy Chase/Goldie Hawn movie Foul Play multiple times, and the version of “Daybreak” he performed on his TV special (joined by children, senior citizens and animated wildlife) is one of the most bizarre & unintentionally hilarious videos I’ve ever seen.
+Too bad it’s not currently available to view online.
 I don’t consider myself a “Fanilow” but I’m happy to have this one CD in my collection.

 Artist: PETER CETERA